 B3 completed its first self-assessment in compliance with the PFMI in December 2013 and, in the first half of 2017 it published the first disclosure to the general public in accordance with the disclosure framework proposed by the CPSS and IOSCO.
 In 2017 the document was updated, adding the changes relating to integration of the markets for cash equities, corporate bonds, equity derivatives and securities lending into the B3 Clearinghouse.
 In 2020, published the third disclosure, which results from a periodic review.
-This version (fourth disclosure) also results from a periodic review process.
+In March 2022, B3 published the fourth disclosure, which also results from a periodic review process.
+In October 2022, B3 published the fifth disclosure, which resulted from a review process due to the revocation of the CVM Instructions 283/98, from 07/10/1998, 461/07, from 10/23/2007 and 544/13, from 12/12/2013, by CVM Resolution 135/22, from 06/10/2022.
+This version (sixth disclosure) results from the process of inclusion of activities related to the registration of insurance, open supplementary pension, capitalization, and reinsurance transactions.

-This publication refers to two clearinghouses - the B3 Clearinghouse and the B3 Foreign Exchange Clearinghouse - as well as the B3 Central Depository for Equities (B3 Central Depository) and the OTC B3 (registration system for financial assets and over-the-counter derivatives).
+This publication refers to two clearinghouses - the B3 Clearinghouse and the B3 Foreign Exchange Clearinghouse - as well as the B3 Central Depository for Equities (B3 Central Depository), the OTC B3 (registration system for financial assets and over-the-counter derivatives), and the registration system for insurance, open supplementary pension, capitalization, and reinsurance transactions linked to the Financial Infrastructure Unit.
 With regard to some principles, however, reference is made to information, services, responsibilities, and other aspects of B3 as a whole.
 B3's activities relating to the securities settlement system (SSS), except OTC B3, and payment system (PS), where applicable, are integrated into the activities of B3's clearinghouses, which act as central counterparties (CCPs).
 These functions are therefore considered a single FMI in this report.
 This view is based on "Principles for financial market infrastructures: Disclosure framework and Assessment methodology", CPSS-IOSCO, December 2012, p.
 8: "Two or more FMIs are integrated into one entity.
 A single operator might operate two FMIs whose key functions are highly interrelated and complementary, such as a CSD that operates an SSS.
 If the CSD and SSS share the same legal and governance arrangements and use highly integrated operational and risk management arrangements, then the two key functions could be assessed as if they were one FMI."